JSzesze/orbit_website/README.md

-# Follo - Your Spiritual Journey Companion
+# Orbit - Intentional Connection Within Your God-Given Sphere of Influence

-Follo helps you build meaningful spiritual rhythms and daily practices that deepen your relationship with God.
-With our beautifully designed interface and thoughtful features, staying consistent with your spiritual practices has never been easier.
+Orbit helps you maintain meaningful relationships within your sphere of influence.
+Relationships move closer and farther just like objects in orbit.
+Orbit keeps the people God has entrusted to you within view so that distance never turns into disconnection.

 ## 🌟 Key Features

-### 📖 Immersive Bible Reading
-- **Two Reading Experiences**
-  - Verse-by-verse study for deep reflection
-  - Continuous reading mode for immersive scripture engagement
-- **ESV Bible Integration** for accurate, readable scripture
-- **Progress Tracking** to help you stay consistent
+### 👥 Relationship Management
+- **Weekly Check-in Planner** — Schedule meaningful touchpoints, whether you are meeting in person or reaching out virtually, and keep them all visible in one place
+- **Faithful Progress Tracking** — Weekly goals and the Orbit check-in bar reveal who you have connected with and who might need a nudge this week
+- **Quick Actions for Everyday Ministry** — Import your contacts, assign roles, and start an intentional follow-up with just a tap

+### 📝 Context-Rich Notes
+- **Capture What God is Doing** — Record prayer requests and log the details that spark deeper conversation
+- **Follow-up Cues** — Track the commitments you have made so nothing slips through the cracks after a great conversation
+- **History at a Glance** — Review past check-ins to celebrate growth and discern the next faithful step together

-### 🎯 Spiritual Practice Tracking
+### 🎯 Intentional Ministry
-- Build and maintain your Rule of Life
-- Track daily, weekly, and monthly spiritual rhythms
+- Stay rooted in your calling by noticing who is near and who is drifting
-- Monitor your consistency and growth
+- Prayerfully decide how to invest your limited time and energy
-- Set personalized reminders for your practices

-### 📅 Reading Plans
-- Structured reading schedules
-- Track your progress
-- Multiple completion tracking
-- Stay motivated with progress statistics
+- Cultivate rhythms of presence, prayer, and care—no matter how far you are from the people you love

-### 🌓 Beautiful Design
+## 🌓 Beautiful Design
-- Clean, modern interface
+- Clean, modern interface with dark mode (pure black background)
-- Dark and light themes (defaults to dark mode)
-- Thoughtfully designed for focus
+- Thoughtfully designed for focus and intentionality
-- Distraction-free reading experience
+- Distraction-free experience for meaningful relationship management

-## 🚀 Your Spiritual Growth Journey

-Follo is more than just a Bible app - it's your companion for spiritual growth.
-Whether you're:

-- Starting a new daily reading habit
-- Deepening your existing spiritual practices
-- Looking for structure in your devotional time
-- Wanting to track your spiritual journey

-Follo provides the tools and support you need to stay consistent and grow in your faith.

 ## 🔒 Privacy & Trust

-Your spiritual journey is personal.
-That's why Follo:
+Your relationships are sacred.
+That's why Orbit:

-- Keeps your data private and secure
+- Keeps all data local on your device
-- Works offline for uninterrupted access
+- Requires no login or account creation
-- Never shares your personal information
+- Never collects personal information
 - Provides transparent privacy policies

 ## 📱 Download